kinmen/Team-16/README.md

 Team-16 Project
 =============

-For our project, we are looking at the kaggle competition 'https://www.kddcup2012.org/c/kddcup2012-track2' where we are trying to predict click-through-rates (CTRs) based on different features.
+For our project, we are looking at the [2012 kaggle competition](https://www.kddcup2012.org/c/kddcup2012-track2) where we are trying to predict click-through-rates (CTRs) based on different features.
 We use a Naive Bayes Model to predict our CTRs.

 Features